guidou44/experiencing-kafka/README.md

 Angular frontend.
 This is a single page applicaiton so nothing fancy and pretty self explanatory.

 ## Message broker
-This app uses a single kafka broker with one zookeeper instance.
-This is not for any production environment so the idea was that a single broker is enough for the use case.
+This app uses 3 kafka brokers with one zookeeper instance.
+There is not a lot of topic so there is no point in using more than one broker.
+However, the objective of this small project is to test setup and interraction with a kafka cluster.
-Kafka setup with docker was accomplished thanks to this [blog](https://medium.com/big-data-engineering/hello-kafka-world-the-complete-guide-to-kafka-with-docker-and-python-f788e2588cfc).
+The docker-compose side of things for kafka was accomplished thanks to this [conlfuentinc repo](https://github.com/confluentinc/examples/blob/5.3.1-post/cp-all-in-one/docker-compose.yml).

 ## Deployment
 Everything runs in a docker container.
 Just run the following command from project root: